jaidevel/wp-plugin-boilerplate-functional/README.md

 WordPress plugin boilerplate using functional programming approach with namespaces.

 ## Why this boilerplate?
-Many WordPress plugin developers defaults to OOP without actually using classes for anything else than namespaces.
-This just makes the code more bloated in our honest opinion.
-Since PHP actually supports namespaces, why not use it?

-This is simply a super light starter for smaller plugin projects intended to help us :-) However, if this approach exites you; feel free to contribute.
+This is simply a super light starter for smaller plugin projects.

 Happy Coding!